 Debt is often a spiral.
 What I mean is that people who are in debt can find it easier to keep going into debt, spiraling into more and more debt with each passing year, and this problem is only made worse with credit cards.
 After all, you can simply charge more on your credit card anytime you want.
 For many people, this can feel like a one-step-forward two-steps-back situation.
 Even though they spend a few months paying down their credit cards, they get tempted to use the card again, and erasing all these gains can make a person feel like they will never be debt free – a very sad feeling.

 But with a peer to peer loan, the debt only flows one way.
 You get the loan amount deposited in your checking account, and then you make monthly repayments on the loan until it is paid back in full.
 There is no option to suddenly go deeper into debt.
 In the industry this is called fixed-term debt, and is a much more peaceful way to get out of debt.

 Example: say you are in $4000 of credit card debt (the national average).
-If you take out a loan with Lending Club or Prosper, you could apply for this amount.
+If you take out a loan with Lending Club, you could apply for this amount.
 If you have a decent credit score like 700, perhaps your interest rate would be 13%.
 For a 3-year peer to peer loan of $4000 with a 13% interest rate, this would mean a monthly payment of $135 until the loan was paid back.